kube-burner/kube-burner/docs/reference/configuration.md

 #### Validation

-All objects in a job must have consistent namespacesPerObject values:
+All objects in a job must have consistent SharingNamespacesCount values:
-  - All objects can have namespacesPerObject: 1 (default)
+  - All objects can have SharingNamespacesCount: 1 (default)
   - Or all non-default values must be the same (e.g., all 2)
-  - Mixing namespacesPerObject: 2 and namespacesPerObject: 3 is not allowed
+  - Mixing SharingNamespacesCount: 2 and SharingNamespacesCount: 3 is not allowed

 ### Object wait Options